 We have operations in many different countries and the availability of water in areas where we work can vary greatly.
 That’s why it’s important to look at local conditions, such as water stress and scarcity, in order to manage our impact.

-Water is required for drilling, hydraulic fracturing and other upstream production processes, and it is an essential component in refining, petrochemical and biofuels production.
+Water is required for drilling, hydraulic fracturing and other upstream production processes and it is an essential component in refining, petrochemicals and biofuels production.